JOHNNIE WALKER DOUBLE BLACK LABEL NAS

 of Single Malts, of the same or different ages.

 The recognisable Grain Whisky is Cameronbridge, one of probably five.
 All whiskies named above are 12 YO or older.
 Talisker, most popular as a peated 10 YO, remains casked for two years more to contribute to the blend.
-This particular 12 YO, which is not of the peated variety, is not sold in the market, and has, sadly, not been used for over five years, with detrimental effect on the Blend.
+These 12 YOs, which are of both the peated and unpeated variety, are not sold in the market, and have, sadly, not been used for over five years, with detrimental effect on the Blend.

 The slightly smoky taste comes from the Cragganmore and